BugelNiels/improcc/README.md

 ## Image Viewer

 The framework comes with a built-in image viewer.
-This image viewer has the following functionality:
+This image viewer makes use of OpenGL, but it can be disabled at compile time if your machine does not support this.
+See the [Running](#running) section.
+The image viewer has the following functionality:

 - `A` reset the aspect ratio
 - `C` contrast stretch*